 - Move the student and yourself into a Breakout Group by dragging both names into “Group 1”.
 Click Start.

-If you’ll be using the waiting room approach for office hours, make sure your students know to expect this when they show up or allow them to sign up for time slots beforehand.
+If you use Breakout Groups for office hours, make sure your students know to expect this when they show up or allow them to sign up for time slots.

-Breakout Groups have their own private audio, video, whiteboard, screen sharing, and chat.
+Breakout Groups create mini Collaborate Ultra sub-sessions within your session that have private audio, video, whiteboard, screen sharing, and text chat in each group.

-- UBC’s Canvas faculty site » & Canvas’s documentation for instructors »
+- Canvas’s documentation for instructors » & UBC’s Canvas student guide »

 - UBC’s Collaborate Ultra instructor guide » & Collaborate Ultra student guide »